Jose Trevino Player Props: Yankees vs. Dodgers

 Jose Trevino At The Plate

-- Trevino is hitting .216 with two doubles, three home runs and seven walks.
+- Trevino is batting .210 with two doubles, three home runs and seven walks.

-- Trevino has picked up a hit in 53.1% of his 32 games this year, with more than one hit in 9.4% of those games.
+- Trevino has picked up a hit in 17 of 33 games this year, with multiple hits three times.

-- In eight games this year (25.0%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- Trevino has driven in a run in eight games this season (24.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.